Indecomposable non-orientable $PD_3$-complexes: notation and major cited results

-It is convenient to use the following notation and terminology.
-Let $X^+$ be the orientable covering space, with fundamental group $\pi^+=\mathrm{Ker}(w)$.
-If $H\leq\pi$ then $H^+=H\cap\pi^+$, and $H$ is {\it orientable\/} if $H=H^+$.
-Let $Z/2Z^-$ denote a subgroup of order two on which $w\not=1$.
+where $T$ is some maximal tree for $\Gamma$.
+Different choices of maximal tree give isomorphic groups.
+We may assume that $(\mathcal{G},\Gamma)$ is {\it reduced}: if an edge joins distinct vertices then the edge group is isomorphic to a proper subgroup of each of these vertex groups.
+The corresponding $\pi$-tree $T$ is incompressible in the terminology of \cite{DD}, and so $T$ and $\mathcal{G}$ are essentially unique, by Proposition IV.7.4 of \cite{DD}.
+An edge $e$ is a {\it loop isomorphism} at $v$ if $o(e)=t(e)=v$ and the inclusions induce isomorphisms $G_e\cong{G_v}$.

+Since fundamental groups of $PD_n$-complexes are $FP_2$ \cite{wall}, $\pi$ is the fundamental group of a finite graph of groups $(\mathcal{G},\Gamma)$, where all vertex groups are finite or have one end and all edge groups are finite.
+(See Theorem VI.6.3 of \cite{DD}.)
+We may assume that $\pi$ is indecomposable as a proper free product, by the Splitting Theorem, and so $(\mathcal{G},\Gamma)$ is {\it indecomposable}: all edge groups are nontrivial.
 A graph of groups $(\mathcal{G},\Gamma)$ is {\it admissible\/} if it is reduced, all vertex groups are finite or one-ended groups and all edge groups are nontrivial finite groups.

+Turaev gave the following characterization of the group-pairs $(\pi,w)$ which may be realized by finite $PD_3$--complexes \cite{tu}.